JohannesBetz/AutonomousRacing_Literature/README.md

 * **Topic:** General high-level topic what the paper is covering
 * **Method:** Main method/algorithm type that is used in the paper
 * **Paper Title:** Official title of the paper
-* **Simulation tested:** Was the algorithms (code) developed in the paper tested and evaluated in a simulation environment: yes/no
+* **Simulation Tested:** Was the algorithm(s) (code) developed in the paper tested and evaluated in a simulation environment: Yes/No
-* **Hardware tested:** Was the algorithms (code) developed in the paper tested on a real autonomous racing vehicle hardware (Small scale, Real Car): yes/no
+* **Hardware Tested:** Was the algorithm(s) (code) developed in the paper tested on a real autonomous racing vehicle hardware: Yes/No (Small Scale/Real Car)
-* **Hardware tested:** To which vehicle type does the hardware belong that was used to test the algorithms (Code) : Small-Scale/Real Car
-* **Racing Series:** To which autonomous racing series belongs the paper: Real Car, Roborace, Indy Autonomous vehicle, 1:43, F1TENTH, DonkeyCar, DeepRacer, Auto Rally, Formula Student
+* **Racing Series:** To which autonomous racing series belongs the paper: Real Car, Roborace, Indy Autonomous vehicle, 1:43, F1TENTH, DonkeyCar, DeepRacer, AutoRally, Formula Student
 * **Link to Paper:** Official link to the website of the paper publisher
-* **Link to Open Source Code:** If additional open-source code/software is available for the paper the link to the repository can be found here
+* **Link to Open Source Code:** Link to the open-source code/software (if available additionally) described in the paper

 # Literature .bib Document
-This repository includes a .bib (LaTex Bibtex) file called "AutonomousRacing_Literature.bib".
+This repository includes a .bib (LaTeX Bibtex) file called "AutonomousRacing_Literature.bib".
 This file contains all the papers from the excel file with their corresponding bibtex information (Year, authors, journal type, proceedings, etc.).
-Each bibtex entry is named after the "Last Name Author" + "Year".
+Each bibtex entry is named after the "Author's Last Name" + "Year".

 # Contribution
 We are welcome interested researchers and developers in the field to contribute to this autonomous racing literature overview.
 People can integrate new papers in this last and/or even extend the list to more categories.